Skip to main content

 Broadcast the Tx

-After signing the transaction with our dWallet and updating the tx object with the right signature format, all there's left to do is broadcast the transaction to the Ethereum Blockchain.
+After signing the transaction with our dWallet and updating the tx object with the correct signature format, the final step is to broadcast the transaction to the Ethereum blockchain.

 const response = await provider.broadcastTransaction(tx.serialized);